-We have come a long way from giving students long pages of isolated computation problems.
-Our classroom teaching (and state assessments) focus on word problems and math in context.
-The mathematical problems and solutions that children encounter in picture books are deeper and more nuanced than most of the word problems they encounter.
+We have come a long way from giving students long pages of isolated computation problems and calling it a math lesson.
+Our classroom teaching (and state assessments) focuses on word problems and math in context.
+The mathematical problems and solutions that children encounter in picture books are deeper and more nuanced than most of the word problems they encounter in their core math lessons.